wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     *   (i) with the leave of the court, any other person.

-    Section 44V: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44V: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

-    Section 44V(c): amended, on 7 July 2010, by [section 19(1)][298] of the Takeovers Amendment Act 2010 (2010 No 88).
+    Section 44V(c): amended, on 7 July 2010, by [section 19(1)][303] of the Takeovers Amendment Act 2010 (2010 No 88).

-    Section 44V(c): amended, on 24 November 2009, by [section 23(1)][176] of the Securities Markets Amendment Act 2009 (2009 No 54).
+    Section 44V(c): amended, on 24 November 2009, by [section 23(1)][178] of the Securities Markets Amendment Act 2009 (2009 No 54).

-    Section 44V(d): amended, on 7 July 2010, by [section 19(2)][298] of the Takeovers Amendment Act 2010 (2010 No 88).
+    Section 44V(d): amended, on 7 July 2010, by [section 19(2)][303] of the Takeovers Amendment Act 2010 (2010 No 88).

-    Section 44V(f): amended, on 7 July 2010, by [section 19(2)][298] of the Takeovers Amendment Act 2010 (2010 No 88).
+    Section 44V(f): amended, on 7 July 2010, by [section 19(2)][303] of the Takeovers Amendment Act 2010 (2010 No 88).

-    Section 44V(g): amended, on 7 July 2010, by [section 19(2)][298] of the Takeovers Amendment Act 2010 (2010 No 88).
+    Section 44V(g): amended, on 7 July 2010, by [section 19(2)][303] of the Takeovers Amendment Act 2010 (2010 No 88).

 ##### 44W Knowledge of matters presumed if employee or agent knows matters

 *   In any proceedings under this Act, it is presumed, in the absence of proof to the contrary established on the balance of probabilities, that a person knew, at a material time, of any matter if, at that time, an employee or agent of that person knew of the matter in his or her capacity as employee or agent.

-    Section 44W: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44W: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

 ##### 44X No pecuniary penalty and fine for same conduct

 *   A person cannot be ordered to pay a pecuniary penalty and be liable for a fine under this Act for the same conduct.

-    Section 44X: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44X: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

 ## Part 4
 Miscellaneous

-*   Part 4 heading: substituted, on 25 October 2006, by [section 25][299] of the Takeovers Amendment Act 2006 (2006 No 48).
+*   Part 4 heading: substituted, on 25 October 2006, by [section 25][304] of the Takeovers Amendment Act 2006 (2006 No 48).

 ##### 45 Panel may grant exemptions

-*   (1) The Panel may, in its discretion and on such terms and conditions (if any) as it thinks fit,---

-    *   (a) exempt any person from compliance with any provision of the takeovers code; and
+*   (1) The Panel may, in its discretion and subject to such terms and conditions (if any) as it thinks fit, exempt from compliance with any provision of the takeovers code---

-    *   (b) exempt, from compliance with any provision of the takeovers code,---

-        *   (i) any class of persons:

-        *   (ii) any class of transactions:
+    *   (a) any person, transaction, or offer:

-        *   (iii) any class of offers.
+    *   (b) any class of persons, transactions, or offers associated with or involving a particular code company or entity:

+    *   (c) any class of persons, transactions, or offers that is not associated with or does not involve a particular code company or entity.

-    (2) An exemption under subsection (1)(a) may be granted in respect of past or proposed acts or omissions.
+    (2) An exemption may be granted in respect of past acts or omissions only under subsection (1)(a).

-    (2A) An exemption under subsection (1)(b) may be granted in respect of proposed acts or omissions.

-    (3) An exemption shall have effect according to its tenor.
+    (3) An exemption under this section is a disallowable instrument for the purposes of the [Legislation Act 2012][305] and must be presented to the House of Representatives under [section 41][306] of that Act.

-    (4) An exemption, and the Panel's reasons for granting it, shall be notified in the _Gazette_ as soon as practicable after being granted.
+    (4) An exemption under subsection (1)(a) or (b) must, as soon as practicable after being granted, be---

+    *   (a) published on an Internet site maintained by or on behalf of the Panel; and

+    *   (b) notified (without incorporating the exemption) in the _Gazette_; and

+    *   (c) made available in printed form for purchase on request by members of the public.

+    (5) An exemption under subsection (1)(c) is of general application and must be published under [section 6][307] of the Legislation Act 2012\.

-    (4A) The Panel's reasons for granting an exemption under subsection (1) must include---
+    (6) The Panel's reasons for granting an exemption under this section must be published together with the exemption, and the reasons must include---

     *   (a) why it is appropriate that the exemption is granted; and

     *   (b) how the exemption is consistent with the objectives of the takeovers code.

+    (7) Subsections (4) and (6) are subject to [section 45A][158].

+    Section 45: replaced, on 5 August 2013, by [section 77(3)][197] of the Legislation Act 2012 (2012 No 119).

+##### 45A Deferral of obligations, and variation or revocation of exemptions

-    (5) The Panel may defer notifying an exemption in the _Gazette_ if the Panel is satisfied that it is proper to do so on the ground of commercial confidentiality.
+*   (1) The Panel may defer complying with [section 45(4)][157] if the Panel is satisfied on reasonable grounds that it is proper to do so on the ground of commercial confidentiality.

-    (6) The Panel may defer notifying, or omit to notify, the reasons for granting an exemption in the _Gazette_ if the Panel is satisfied that it is proper to do so on the ground of commercial confidentiality.
+    (2) The Panel may defer publishing, and need not publish, under [section 45][157] the reasons for granting an exemption if the Panel is satisfied on reasonable grounds that it is proper to do so on the ground of commercial confidentiality.

-    (7) The Panel may vary any exemption granted under this section, and the provisions of this section shall apply, with necessary modifications, in all respects to the variation.
+    (3) The Panel may vary or revoke an exemption granted under [section 45][157].

+    (4) [Section 45(1) to (5)][157] and this section apply, with necessary modifications, in all respects to a variation or revocation under this section.
-    (8) The Panel may revoke any exemption granted under this section, and shall notify the revocation in the _Gazette_ as soon as practicable.

-    Section 45(1): substituted, on 1 June 2001, by [section 10(1)][300] of the Takeovers Amendment Act 2001 (2001 No 30).

-    Section 45(1)(a): amended, on 1 December 2002, by [section 37][301] of the Takeovers Amendment Act 2002 (2002 No 45).

-    Section 45(1)(b): amended, on 1 December 2002, by [section 37][301] of the Takeovers Amendment Act 2002 (2002 No 45).

-    Section 45(2): amended, on 1 June 2001, by [section 10(2)][300] of the Takeovers Amendment Act 2001 (2001 No 30).

-    Section 45(2A): inserted, on 1 June 2001, by [section 10(3)][300] of the Takeovers Amendment Act 2001 (2001 No 30).

-    Section 45(4A): inserted, on 1 June 2001, by [section 10(4)][300] of the Takeovers Amendment Act 2001 (2001 No 30).
+    Section 45A: inserted, on 5 August 2013, by [section 77(3)][197] of the Legislation Act 2012 (2012 No 119).

-    Section 45(4A)(b): amended, on 1 December 2002, by [section 37][301] of the Takeovers Amendment Act 2002 (2002 No 45).

 ##### 46 Regulations